Kannapolis-Bioinformatics/pathwrap/README.md

 ```

-## Steps run by the wrapper
+## Steps run by the pathwrap
-The steps run by the wrapper are as follows:
+The steps run are as follows:

 #test

-With one wrapper function, it runs all the steps listed below.
+With one function, it runs all the steps listed below.

 ## STEP 1 : Quality control

 # STEP 1a: running fastqc

-It runs fastqc analysis in R using fastqcr.
+It runs fastqc analysis in R using fastqcR.
 If fastqc is not available in system to run by R, this function is capable of downloading the fastqc tools before running the quality check.
 The results are standard html files where the quality of each fastq files can be examined.

 # STEP 1b : running fastp